astronomer/docs/learn/airflow-isolated-environments.md

 <TabItem value="traditional-xcom">

-You can pass information into the PythonVirtualenvOperator by using a [Jinja template](templating.md) to retrieve [XCom](airflow-passing-data-between-tasks.md) values from the [Airflow context](airflow-context.md).
+You can pass information into the PythonVirtualenvOperator by using a [Jinja template](templating.md) to retrieve [XCom](airflow-passing-data-between-tasks.md) values from the [Apache Airflow® context](airflow-context.md).
 To pass information out of the PythonVirtualenvOperator, return it from the `python_callable`.
 Note that Jinja templates are rendered as strings unless you set `render_template_as_native_obj=True` in the DAG definition.

 <CodeBlock language="python">{python_virtualenv_operator_dag}</CodeBlock>